Freecall 1800 025 241

 Maximum contribution base

-The super co-contribution is designed to help lower income earners save for their retirement by providing a government top-up where an eligible person makes a personal (after-tax) contribution to super.
-The government will pay up to 50 cents for every dollar you contribute, subject to a maximum of $500 per year.
+The government co-contribution is an initiative to help individuals save for retirement.
+If you earn $62,488 or less and make after-tax contributions to your super, the government will pay up to 50 cents for every dollar you contribute, subject to a maximum of $500 per year.
 The amount they match will be added to your super account.
-The maximum super contribution payable, and the way it is calculated depends on the financial year in which you make your eligible personal contribution.
+The maximum super contribution payable, and the way it is calculated, depends on the financial year in which you make your eligible personal contribution.

 Low Income Superannuation Tax Offset (LISTO)